Nonminimal solutions to the Ginzburg-Landau equations on surfaces: Introduction

 \subsection{Organization of the paper}

 In \Cref{sec:GL_theory}, we give a brief introduction to the important geometric analytic aspects of the Ginzburg--Landau theory that are needed to prove our results.
 In \Cref{sec:existence} we study the topology of the configuration space and prove the existence of irreducible, nonvortex solutions in the 2-dimensional critically coupled Ginzburg--Landau theory (\Cref{Mtheorem:nonminimal}).
-In \Cref{sec:instability} we prove the instability of irreducible, nonvortex solutions in the 2-dimensional critically coupled Ginzburg--Landau theory (\Cref{Mtheorem:instability}).
-In \Cref{sec:bifurcation_stuff}, we use bifurcation theory to construct novel solutions to the Ginzburg--Landau equations, in any dimensions (\Cref{Mtheorem:branch}).
+Finally, in \Cref{sec:instability} we prove the instability of irreducible, nonvortex solutions in the 2-dimensional critically coupled Ginzburg--Landau theory (\Cref{Mtheorem:instability}).